practicalcomputerscience/MicrobenchmarkGPHLlanguages/10 - Lines Of source Code (LOC): verbosity/README.md

 $
 ```

 For [Racket Scheme](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/02%20-%20functional%20languages/Scheme/Racket#racket-scheme), the cloc tool also calculates a wrong number of SLOC's (while my script works OK), same with Eiffel (it doesn't recognize that language correctly).
-There are probably more languages, where cloc's counting is not correct.
+There are probably more languages where cloc's counting is not correct.

 <br/>